LazaUK/AzureML-BlockCompute-ServerlessSpark/README.md

 - Alternatively, you can create new policy definition directly in Azure portal:
 ![Az_Policy_Definition_UI](images/azpolicy_definition.png)

-3. As a next step, you assign the policy and define its scope, i.e what to include and evaluate for copliance: You can refer to Microsoft documentation for details on [assigning policies](https://learn.microsoft.com/en-us/azure/governance/policy/concepts/assignment-structure).
+3. Assign the policy and define its scope, i.e. what to include and evaluate for compliance.
+You can refer to Microsoft documentation for details on [assigning policies](https://learn.microsoft.com/en-us/azure/governance/policy/concepts/assignment-structure).

 4. To test the effect of newly created policy, try to create a new Serverless Spark job in Azure Machine Learning workspace.
 The policy should deny the creation as shown on example below:
 ![Az_Policy_Effect](images/azpolicy_effect.png)